 Woman and veteran-owned businesses

-Community-Based Organizations and Community Action Agencies

-Non-profits

 Reporting Location: Bi-annually, in Q2 and Q4 quarterly reports.
 The Quarterly reports (either in narrative, spreadsheet format, or both) will provide the appropriate data.
 Within a given program year the data will reflect cumulative year-to-date data in each quarterly report.